Kolomyia: Etymology

+According to Ukrainian etymological dictionaries, the name Kolomyia is a compound word formed from the roots of the noun kolo 'wheel, circle' and the verb myti 'to wash'.
+It comes from the Proto-Slavic word kołomyja 'hole filled with water' (literally, 'that which the wheel washes').

 History

 The settlement of Kolomyia was first mentioned by the Hypatian Chronicle in 1240 and the Galician–Volhynian Chronicle in 1241 a time of the Mongol invasion of Rus'.
 Initially part of Kievan Rus', it later belonged to one of its successor states, the principality of Halych-Volhynia.
-On the order of Boroldai, the city fortress was burnt down in 1259.
-Since the mid 13th century it was known for its salt mining industry.
+On the order of Boroldai, the town fortress was burnt down in 1259.
+Since the mid-13th century it was known for its salt mining industry.

 Under Poland (1340–1498)

 In 1340 it was annexed to Poland by King Casimir III following the Galicia–Volhynia Wars, along with the rest of the Kingdom of Rus'.
 Sometime in the 1340s, another fortress was erected there.
 In a short time the settlement became one of the most notable centres of commerce in the area.
 Because of that, the population rose rapidly.

 Prior to 1353 there were two parishes in the settlement, one for Catholics and the other for Orthodox.
-In 1388 the king Władysław Jagiełło was forced by the war with the Teutonic Order to pawn the area of Pokuttya to the hospodar of Moldavia, Petru II.
-Although the city remained under Polish sovereignty, the income of the customs offices in the area was given to the Moldavians, after which time the debt was repaid.
+In 1388 the king Władysław Jagiełło was forced by the war with the Teutonic Order to pawn the area of Pokuttia to the hospodar of Moldavia, Petru II.
+Although the town remained under Polish sovereignty, the income of the customs offices in the area was given to the Moldavians, after which time the debt was repaid.
 In 1412 the king erected a Dominican order monastery and a stone-built church there.